nus-apr/auto-code-rover/README.md

 The `testbed` directory will now contain the cloned source code of the target project.
 A conda environment will also be created for this task instance.

-_If you want to set up multiple tasks together, put their ids in `tasks.txt` and follow the same steps._
+_If you want to set up multiple tasks together, put multiple ids in `tasks.txt` and follow the same steps._

 #### Run a single task in SWE-bench

 Before running the task (`django__django-11133` here), make sure it has been set up as mentioned [above](#set-up-one-or-more-tasks-in-swe-bench).

 ```
-cd /opt/auto-code-rover
+cd <AutoCodeRover-path>
 conda activate auto-code-rover
-PYTHONPATH=. python app/main.py swe-bench --model gpt-4o-2024-05-13 --setup-map ../SWE-bench/setup_result/setup_map.json --tasks-map ../SWE-bench/setup_result/tasks_map.json --output-dir output --task django__django-11133
+PYTHONPATH=. python app/main.py swe-bench --model gpt-4o-2024-05-13 --setup-map <SWE-bench-path>/setup_result/setup_map.json --tasks-map <SWE-bench-path>/setup_result/tasks_map.json --output-dir output --task django__django-11133
 ```

-The output of the run can then be found in `output/`.
-For example, the patch generated for `django__django-11133` can be found at a location like this: `output/applicable_patch/django__django-11133_yyyy-MM-dd_HH-mm-ss/extracted_patch_1.diff` (the date-time field in the directory name will be different depending on when the experiment was run).
+The output for a run (e.g. for `django__django-11133`) can be found at a location like this: `output/applicable_patch/django__django-11133_yyyy-MM-dd_HH-mm-ss/` (the date-time field in the directory name will be different depending on when the experiment was run).

+Path to the final generated patch is written in a file named `selected_patch.json` in the output directory.

 #### Run multiple tasks in SWE-bench

 First, put the id's of all tasks to run in a file, one per line.
 Suppose this file is `tasks.txt`, the tasks can be run with

 ```
-cd /opt/auto-code-rover
+cd <AutoCodeRover-path>
 conda activate auto-code-rover
-PYTHONPATH=. python app/main.py swe-bench --model gpt-4o-2024-05-13 --setup-map ../SWE-bench/setup_result/setup_map.json --tasks-map ../SWE-bench/setup_result/tasks_map.json --output-dir output --task-list-file /opt/SWE-bench/tasks.txt
+PYTHONPATH=. python app/main.py swe-bench --model gpt-4o-2024-05-13 --setup-map <SWE-bench-path>/setup_result/setup_map.json --tasks-map <SWE-bench-path>/setup_result/tasks_map.json --output-dir output --task-list-file <SWE-bench-path>/tasks.txt
 ```

 **NOTE**: make sure that the tasks in `tasks.txt` have all been set up in SWE-bench.
 See the steps [above](#set-up-one-or-more-tasks-in-swe-bench).

 #### Using a config file

 Alternatively, a config file can be used to specify all parameters and tasks to run.
-See `conf/vanilla-lite.conf` for an example.
+See `conf/example.conf` for an example.
 Also see [EXPERIMENT.md](EXPERIMENT.md) for the details of the items in a conf file.
 A config file can be used by:

 ```
-python scripts/run.py conf/vanilla-lite.conf
+python scripts/run.py conf/example.conf
 ```

 ### Using a different model